FIRE-IN-THE-CODE/Wizard-Pass/README.md

 ## Known Issues
-1) When cracking a zip file, some files may not be extracted properly when using the large wordlists because of a bug in the ZipFile module.
+1) When cracking a zip file and using the large wordlists, some files may not be extracted properly and return an error because of a bug in the ZipFile module.
 Read more [here](https://github.com/python/cpython/pull/12242)